 by Steven M. Gelber

-Orange harvesters in Coit Tower mural show the pro-work theme that underlay most New Deal murals
+Apricot harvesters in Maxine Albro's Coit Tower mural show the pro-work theme that underlay most New Deal murals

 Photo: Chris Carlsson

 Panel from the New Deal Beach Chalet murals, suggesting, in typical WPA fashion, that work was the key to economic prosperity.